Click here to view this Bible Study.

 V. 1: Provided himself with chariots and horses…: This is an self-exalting and ambitious act by Absalom.

-This is obviously a false statement.
+V. 3: there is no deputy of the king to hear you…: This is obviously a false statement.
 We have the woman of Tekoa incident in which she gained access to the king himself for her case.
 Moreover, people would have stopped coming to king if he or someone is not attending them.

 V. 4: …that I were made judge…: The king is supposed to be the judge.
 So, Absalom, indirectly, is claiming the kingship to himself.